 Some Estonians came up with a clever idea for a virus that has infected about

 50% of business machines.
 It inserts a fake

 server.
 So when you go to your bank, it takes you instead to a fake bank site, where

 you give your credentials.
 If your DNS

 stops working on 2012-07-09.
 That is when the

 FBI (Federal Bureau of Investigation)

 takes down servers designed to keep infected machines running.

 black market.
-It worked by sabotaging the software that
+It worked by sabotaging the software that controlled centrifuges to

 USB (Universal Serial Bus)